 22 Aug Writer’s Block

 My second historical novel is in progress.
 For lack of a working title, I’m calling it Novel #2.
 I’ve established the setting and the characters are rounding out nicely.
 I’m well into researching the issues of the time, such as woman suffrage, the politics of the one-party, segregated South, and U.S. involvement and entry into World War I.

 After stewing over my predicament for several weeks, I stumbled across a book, written by Stephen Koch, former professor of creative writing at Columbia University.
-It is an older book, published in 2003, but I found a real treasure in it’s content.
+The title is The Modern Library Writer’s Workshop: A Guide to the Craft of Fiction.
+It’s an older book, published in 2003, but I found a real treasure in it’s content.

 The opening paragraph of the chapter had hooked me, but what I read next caused me to put down the book and begin writing:

 But in the very first phase of this creation, any story must be teased out from the shadows of your imagination and unconscious.
 As Isabel Allende says, the story is ‘hidden in a vey somber and secret place where I don’t have access yet.
 It is something that I have been feeling but which has no shape, no name, no tone, no voice.
 It is waiting for you untold, undefined, and latent.’

 Professor Koch’s book has helped me to push through my writer’s block.
 My goal now is to write every day until I have completed a first draft.
 Koch’s advice on first drafts is to Do it and to Do it quickly.
 Koch quotes Anne Lamott:

 ‘Get it all down.
 Let it pour out of you onto the page.
 Write an incredibly shitty, self-indulgent, mewling first draft.
-Then take out as man of the excesses as you can.’
+Then take out as many of the excesses as you can.’
 (Loc 445 of 3966 in Kindle).

 In Ray Bradbury’s words: ‘What can we writers learn from lizards, lift from birds?
 In quickness is truth.
 The faster you blurt, the more swiftly you write, the more honest you are.
 In hesitation is thought.
 In delay comes the effort for style, instead of leaping upon truth, which is the only style worth dead-falling or tiger-trapping.’
 (Loc 461 of 3966 in Kindle)

 I have seven chapters left to read in Modern Library Writer’s Workshop, and I am looking forward to every one of them.
 However, until I finish my first draft of Novel # 2 (I really must get a working title better than that.), my major focus will be on writing.